 Derived from wood, fiber is the main material in our product packaging.
 As part of our larger packaging and recycling strategy, we’ve set an interim goal to purchase 100% of fiber-based customer packaging from recycled or certified sources by 2020.
 In doing so, we’re helping to conserve the world’s forests.

 Filet-O-Fish is one of our best-loved menu items, so it’s really important that we work with independent experts like the Marine Stewardship Council (MSC) and the Sustainable Fisheries Partnership to identify ways to protect long-term fish supplies and improve the health of marine ecosystems.
-Globally, 100% of the whitefish for our Filet-O-Fish is sourced from sustainably managed fisheries and we have achieved MSC certification in U.S., Canada, Europe and Brazil.
+Our goal is that all the wild-caught fish purchased for use in McDonald’s restaurants will be from verified sustainable sources by 2020.

 Palm oil is used in some markets as a frying oil or as an ingredient in our products.
 Our goal is for 100% of this palm oil to support sustainable production.
 It’s a complex issue and we engage with platforms like the Roundtable on Sustainable Palm Oil to increase the scale of our efforts.